Shians/Nextflow-docs/docs/Operators.md

 ```

 ### sum
+Use `sum` to calculate totals, such as the sum of measurements or scores.

 - **Input:** A channel emitting numeric items.
 - **Output:** A channel emitting a single value representing the sum of all items.
-- **Use case:** Calculate totals, such as the sum of measurements or scores.

 ```groovy
 Channel.of(1, 2, 3)
   .sum()